Boxing great Oscar De La Hoya suspected of DUI in California | FOX Sports

 PASADENA, Calif.
 (AP) The California Highway Patrol says Hall of Fame boxer Oscar De La Hoya has been arrested on suspicion of drunken driving.

-Officer Stephan Brandt says De La Hoya’s Land Rover was pulled over for speeding in Pasadena shortly before 2 a.m.
+Officer Stephan Brandt says De La Hoya’s car was pulled over for speeding in Pasadena shortly before 2 a.m.
 Wednesday.

 Brandt says the officer smelled a strong odor of alcohol coming from the SUV.
 He says the 43-year-old former fighter failed a field sobriety test and was taken into custody.